KrofDrakula/mathpls/README.md

 - functions from `Math.*`
 - constants `pi` (𝜋) and `e` (Euler's number)

-The following URLs are supported:

-- `/`: shows a quick description of the service in HTML format
-- `/calc/...`: parses the expression given in the subpath and returns the result
+Simply add your algebraic expression in the URL path and the service will reply with the result in JSON format.

 The JSON returned conforms to the following TS type: